theouternet/diy-json-serializer-ruby-cb-000/README.md

 ![snap](https://media.giphy.com/media/10zi9Pi3iVtX7W/giphy.gif)

 The other great benefit of JSON is the structure.
-It's just a dictionary.
+It's just a hash.
 A set of key-value pairs.
-And accessing the values of a dictionary is _super easy_ compared to traversing the nodes of a tag-based document.
+And accessing the values of a hash is _super easy_ compared to traversing the nodes of a tag-based document.
 We do it all the time with Ruby hashes.
 Not only is it more efficient, but it's also a function that's native to the language, rather than needing to build or use a library for parsing XML.